 We are very excited to add an original painting by Fernando Chamarelli to our collection of fine art this month.
-The painting is titled “Flauta de Paxiúba”.
+This 60 x 90cm Acrylic on Canvas from 2009 is titled “Flauta de Paxiúba” (pictured above).

 Learn more about this painting and take a look at some of Fernando’s other art pieces after the jump.